 Every newborn with clubfoot has a right to treatment.

 There are 9.8 million people alive today who were born with clubfoot, of those 7.8 million live with disability due to lack of access to proper treatment.
-An estimated 200,000 children are born with clubfoot globally, or 1 in 700, but this rate is likely underestimated.* With proper treatment, more than 95% can achieve full correction and mobility.
+An estimated 200,000 children are born with clubfoot globally each year.
+There is significant variation in prevalence rates around the world, depending on region, but a 2023 meta-analysis has given an estimated global prevalence rate of approximately 1 in every 800 births.1 With proper treatment, more than 95% can achieve full correction and mobility.
 Without treatment, children live with a severe impairment and endure a lifetime of negative health, social, and economic consequences.

 Clubfoot is correctable with the Ponseti method–a highly effective, low-cost, innovative medical intervention that results in complete correction of clubfoot and full functionality in nearly all cases.
 Treatment involves a series of weekly casts to gently reposition the feet and a simple outpatient procedure to release the Achilles tendon, followed by use of a foot abduction brace, worn for 4-5 years while sleeping to maintain the correction and reduce the chance of relapse.
 When initiated during infancy, the position of the foot is usually corrected within six to eight weeks.